 The importance of the range midpoint is often overstated.
 It is not “the market,” as in the point below which employees are paid “below market” or above which employees are paid “above market.”
-Market is the entire pay range—all employee pay within the range is “in the market” according to the company’s definition of market which is detailed in the company’s compensation philosophy.
-Without a compensation philosophy, there will be confusion among leaders about what the organization is striving for with respect to pay.
+Market is the entire pay range—all employee pay within the range is “in the market” according the company’s definition of market, which is detailed in the company’s compensation philosophy.

-The range midpoint is just a mathematical Mean with no intrinsic value.
+The range midpoint is just a mathematical mean with no intrinsic value.
 It is simply a point halfway between the bottom and the top of the pay range.
 Shoving employees with lower-level qualifications toward a midpoint is senseless and results in money ill spent.
 It is better for both company and employee if the employee’s pay increases as the employee’s demonstrated qualifications increase and as the employee’s performance enhances.
-Employees who continue to perform have the entire range of compensation available to them.
+Employees who continue to perform have the entire range available to them.
 There is no value in throwing employee pay toward the midpoint nor is there value in retarding employee pay above the midpoint.
-At the same time, it is important to recognize the efforts of talented employees who are able to show valued performance or improvements in performance.
-Or what happens if the company is not able to find the right kind of talent?
-A good compensation policy provides for all contingencies.

 Compa-ratio cannot tell when employee pay is outside the minimum or maximum of the pay range.
 That requires calculating the compa-ratios for the minimum and maximum, and then comparing the employee pay compa-ratio to the minimum and maximum compa-ratio.

 While compa-ratio can compare one employee’s pay to other employees, it is more accurate just to compare employees’ actual pay.
 Aggregate compa-ratios can also be used for larger datasets, such as finding the average compa-ratio for all employees in a company to determine the average pay compared to the average range midpoint.